India Knife Laws

 Although machetes are agricultural tools its also used as weapons.
 It’s quite bigger than other knives and heavy as well.
 Also, machetes have different shape and size.

-See also: Utah's Knife Laws Explained: What You Need To Know
+See also: Understanding South Dakota's Knife Laws: What You Need to Know

 Throwing Knives